Academy of the Social Sciences in Australia: Governance

-The Academy is an incorporated association and a registered charity with Deductible Gift Recipient (DGR) status.
-It is governed by an elected President and Executive Committee responsible for strategy and direction, and its National Office is led by a CEO responsible for day to day management.
+The Academy is a not-for-profit company limited by guarantee and a registered charity with Deductible Gift Recipient (DGR) status.
+It is governed by an elected Board of Directors responsible for strategy and direction, and its National Office is led by a CEO responsible for day-to-day management.

-Sub-Committees of the Executive include the Finance Committee, the Membership Committee, the Policy and Advocacy Committee, the Public Forums and Communications Committee and the Workshops Committee.
+Sub-Committees of the Board include the Finance Committee, the Membership Committee, the Policy Committee, the International Committee, Education Committee and Grants and Awards Committee.

 The President serves a three-year term with an additional year as President-Elect and two-years as Immediate Past-President.